Buzzing about Bees at WWB

 Creating a small apiary will provide the children with many exciting cross curricular opportunities

 Our Bee journey has just begun at WWB.
 There has been a real 'buzz' of excitement from the staff involved and especially the children.
-Simon and Cath, from the Bee Centre in Chorely, came and delivered training to the new WWB Bee Team (We haven't quite agreed that this is the right name for us just yet!)
+Simon and Kath, from the Bee Centre in Chorely, came and delivered training to the new WWB Bee Team (We haven't quite agreed that this is the right name for us just yet!)

 As part of our package, the school has received 3 hives, equipment needed to inspect the hives and suits for two adults and 6 children.
 We can't wait to get started fully but have to allow the bees to settle in before we start disturbing.
 (There may be a wait for all you honey lovers too, as we need to establish and let everything build up.)